kodecocodes/i9t/custom-segues/custom-segues.markdown

 ### Adding a swipe segue

-Your next challenge is to create a completely new reusable segue called `SwipeSegue` that uses the default transition to present and an up or down swipe to dismiss.
+Your next challenge is to create a completely new reusable segue called `SwipeSegue` that uses the default transition to present an up or down swipe to dismiss.
 The modal scene should slide away in the direction of the swipe.

 Here are some tips: